6 ways to improve your mental wellbeing when making a career change

 Joe had started to look for another job in the same area but was missing interviews and felt like a fraud.
 Ultimately, he was depressed.
-Joe joined our Career Change Accelerator and you can read about his brave escape story here.
+Joe joined our Career Change Accelerator and you can read about his brave escape story of leaving commercial property law here.
 Ultimately, the first real step in his escape was about seeking help for his mental health.

 What Joe experienced is not at all uncommon, if you’re feeling the same, know that you are not alone.
 Working making people unwell, is an unfortunate consequence of our societal acceptance of productivity, being ‘always on’, and progress being placed higher on the priority list than employee wellbeing and happiness.
 In fact, Gallup cited that a mere 15% of employees worldwide are engaged in their jobs.

 This doesn’t mean you should settle, of course.
 There are amazing roles out there with brilliant organisations who care about the people who work there, and the world around them.